Menu

 Paper Online Appendix Replication Code

-• Count Data Models with Social Interactions under Rational Expectations, 2023
+• Count Data Models with Heterogeneous Peer Effects under Rational Expectations, May 2024

 Work In Progress